MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/GRAMMARS.md

 ## Expressions: List of Grammars in package de.monticore.expressions

-Expressions are defined in several grammars forming a (nonlinear) hierachy, so that developers can choose the optimal grammar they want to build on for their language and combine these with the appropriate typing infrastructure.
+Expressions are defined in several grammars forming a (nonlinear) hierarchy, so that developers can choose the optimal grammar they want to build on for their language and combine these with the appropriate typing infrastructure.